SnapRoute/dockerLab/labs/lab2/lab2.md

 ## Step 1: Create a Package Directory for your Lab

 The first step is to create a folder under dockerLabs/labs/ directory.
-We'll use the name 'myClosNetwork'.
+We'll use the name 'lab2'.

 ```
 user1@ubuntu:~$ cd dockerLab/labs
-user1@ubuntu:~/dockerLab/labs$ mkdir myClosNetwork
+user1@ubuntu:~/dockerLab/labs$ mkdir lab2
 ```

 Second, we'll need to create an **\_\_init\_\_.py** with a docstring that describes our lab.
-This allows the our myClosNetwork to appear as a discoverable package to  **labtool**.
+This allows the our lab2 to appear as a discoverable package to  **labtool**.
 The first line of the docstring must be in the format of "id:Name" and a multiline description can follow after.
 For example:

-Ensure you are in the myClosNetwork directory:
+Ensure you are in the lab2 directory:
 ```
-user1@ubuntu:~/dockerLab/labs/myClosNetwork$
+user1@ubuntu:~/dockerLab/labs/lab2$

-user1@ubuntu:~/dockerLab/labs/myClosNetwork$ echo '"""
+user1@ubuntu:~/dockerLab/labs/lab2$ echo '"""
-> myClosNetwork: my custom lab
+> lab2: my custom lab
 > Check out this description of my custom lab!
 > """' > __init__.py

-user1@ubuntu:~/dockerLab/labs/myClosNetwork$ cat __init__.py
+user1@ubuntu:~/dockerLab/labs/lab2$ cat __init__.py
 """
-myClosNetwork: my custom lab
+lab2: my custom lab
 Check out this description of my custom lab!
 """
 ```